-If an individual is suspected of wrongdoing within a Heart of America regional volleyball context where a sanction or penalty may be necessary, due process involves the right of the individual to present his/her side of the story, to receive fair consideration and to have the opportunity to have the decision of the Heart of America Region (the “Region”) reconsidered by a higher authority.
+If a member is suspected of wrongdoing within a Heart of America regional volleyball context where a sanction or penalty may be necessary, due process involves the right of the member to present his/her side of the story, to receive fair consideration and to have the opportunity to have the decision of the Heart of America Region (the “Region”) reconsidered by a higher authority.
 The Region’s due process guidelines were developed to:

 1. Ensure that Region members are treated fairly;

 2. Render consistent treatment of members within the Region;

 3. Increase the probability that Region decisions will be upheld on appeal within USA Volleyball; and